 If there is a high-quality picture or video that you’d like to add to the album in your profile, go to that photo or video, tap the three dots on the bottom right of your screen, and tap “Share as Post” (see first image above).
 You can then post that picture as with regular Instagram posts, with a caption, filter, and location.
 Putting content out through Stories first is a great way to test it before putting it into your gallery.
 Saving Stories content to your profile is also a great way to repurpose content.

-You may know how to use them, and you my know why to use them, but you may be stuck on ideas for using Instagram Stories for your business.
+You may know how to use them, and you may know why to use them, but you may be stuck on ideas for creating Instagram Stories for your business.
 Here are some ideas to get you started with Instagram Stories.

 Use Instagram Stories for marketing promotions and offers that expire in 24 hours.
 For example, the Story can start with a short video announcement of the sale, then include a picture of the coupon, pictures/videos of the product or service you are offering, a video clip that tells users to redeem the coupon before the Story expires, and a picture with text that tells users how to get the coupon.